Spose: Career

 On October 13, 2017, Spose released his seventh studio album, Humans (Album Made In 24 Hours).
 The album was actually finished in 20 hours, as mentioned on his personal X (then Twitter) account.
 The album was fully recorded and produced on October 6th, 2017 at The Halo, a recording studio in Windham, Maine.
 The project was an idea by Spose to make an album with minimal preparation in an under-24-hour span.
 Over 50 different musicians and producers assisted in the creation of the album, including Cam Groves, Dj Rew, Ock Cousteau, Ben Thompson, Armies, B. Aull, Da-P, and Sarah Violette.
 The album includes 10 songs.

 Spose's seventh studio album, We All Got Lost, was released on November 16, 2018.
 It has features from Chris Webby, Lily Frost, J Spin, Sara Hallie Richardson, TheWorst, Lyle Divinsky, P.MO, Armies, and Grieves.
 The album has the popular song The Bugs Are Really Bad Out Here, which has amassed over 1 million Spotify streams.
 The album features 14 songs.
+He also released a childrens book in 2018, titled Pinecone Pete is Not Impressed.

 Spose's first live album, Spose & The Humans "Live In Denver", was released on October 4, 2019.
 It was recorded at Herman's Hideaway in Denver, Colorado, on July 30, 2019.
 It features Spose and his backing band The Humans performing various songs of his, and has 22 songs.

 The fourth installment of the We Smoked It All series and his eighth studio album overall, We Smoked It All 4 was released on November 1, 2019.
 It was released with Cam Groves, and has features from Bensbeendead., Lyle Divinsky, and Kristina Kentigian.
 The album has 11 songs.

 On May 5, 2020, Spose released the EP Nonperishable.
 The EP has a single feature from Shane Reis, and features 7 songs.
 According to Spose, the EP is a collection of his then-unreleased songs.

 Spose released his ninth studio album, Get Rich Or Die Ryan on October 20, 2021.
 It was announced to his personal YouTube channel on August 27, 2021.
 It includes features from Dominic Lavoie, Matt Giard, Crucify Aidan, Jeff Beam, Jay Caron, Termanology, Jarv, Anna Lombard, and .Jxck.
 The album features 27 songs, spanning two discs.